georgalis/pub/know/texmf/fonts.md

 substitute per NFSS rules---this is expected and diagnostic (a missing shape in the sample confirms the `.fd` weight/shape inventory from phase 2).

+The `-e` flag controls which encodings appear in the sample.
+The conservative default (T1, OT1, LY1) produces a manageable
+showcase of Latin text fonts compatible with the document's `\usepackage[T1]{fontenc}` preamble.
+The broader mode adds extended-Latin, Cyrillic, Greek, Vietnamese, and Czech/Slovak encodings---fonts with Latin glyph subsets will render the pangram, while those without will show substitution glyphs.
+Probe mode is unfiltered and includes math, symbol, CJK, and script encodings; expect rendering failures for non-text families.

 ---